centminmod/validate-emails/readme.md

       - `captainverify`: Use the CaptainVerify API.
       - `proofy`: Use the Proofy API.
   - `-apibulk`, `--api_bulk` (optional):
-    - Description: Use EmailListVerify Bulk file API method.
+    - Description: Use `emaillistverify` or `millionverifier` values for Bulk file API method.
   - `-apikey`, `--emaillistverify_api_key` (optional):
     - Description: The API key for the EmailListVerify service.
   - `-apikey_mv`, `--millionverifier_api_key` (optional):